 As the first Vietnamese-based brand to receive a Great Taste award Le Fruit can celebrate their sixteen years of hard work and development.
 The occasion was marked with a refreshing new look as the company approached Vietnamese branding and creative agency, Rice Creative to design new packaging.
 Rice Creative are well-respected in Vietnam and have successfully collaborated with Marou Faiseurs de Chocolat and UNICEF in recent years.
 The packaging created for Le Fruit and Cafés Folliet has linked the brands visually while still allowing each of them to maintain their own identity.

-Le Fruit currently have eleven vibrant jams with innovative fruit combinations including ‘Jack Fruit & Passion Fruit’, ‘Dragon Fruit & Banana’ and ‘Mango & Star Fruit’.
-This year has also seen them update their juice range to include vegetable juices; a ‘Carrot, orange & pineapple’ blend and a ‘Mango nectar’ prepared with fresh wild mangoes grown on a small farm in the Mekong River Delta.
+Le Fruit currently has eleven vibrant jams with innovative fruit combinations including ‘Jack Fruit & Passion Fruit’, ‘Dragon Fruit & Banana’ and ‘Mango & Star Fruit’.
+These recent years have also seen them update their juice range to include new ones as vegetable juices; a ‘Carrot, orange & pineapple’ blend, a ‘Mango nectar’ prepared with fresh wild mangoes grown on a small farm in the Mekong River Delta and much more.